 Executive Director

-In the last thirty-two years, Jill has provided management services to the public benefit sector, specializing in fund development and strategic planning.
+In the last thirty-four years, Jill has provided management services to the public benefit sector, specializing fund development, program management, administrative development, public relations and strategic planning.

 Serving our community’s vulnerable is one of the most thrilling and fulfilling experiences you can have.
 If you’re interested in working with Dorothy’s Place, please see our open positions.

 Our dedicated and compassionate volunteers are the reason we are able to change lives.
-While we always welcome professionals from social services, health and construction–anyone can have a rewarding volunteer experience at Dorothy’s Place.
-Both Dorothy’s Kitchen and Dorothy’s Drop-In Center need volunteers every day of the year.
+While we always welcome professionals from social services, health and construction.
+Anyone can have a rewarding volunteer experience at Dorothy’s Place.
+Both Dorothy’s Kitchen and SanaVida Healing Center need volunteers every day of the year.